Skip to content

 Helper Namespace Purpose

-with-frame, make-frame, destroy-frame!, reset-frame!, dispatch-sync, with-fx-overrides, app-db-value, snapshot-of, subscribe-once, compute-sub, sub-topology, machine-transition re-frame.core Production primitives, also the testing entry points.
+with-frame, make-frame, destroy-frame!, dispatch-sync, with-fx-overrides, app-db-value, subscribe-once, compute-sub, sub-topology, machine-transition re-frame.core Production primitives, also the testing entry points.
 Same defs the rest of the framework uses; tests reach them through re-frame.core (no re-export shim). subscribe-once is the canonical read-then-discard primitive(rf/subscribe-once [:query]) returns the current sub value and synchronously disposes its ref-count contribution (per 006 §subscribe-once).
 Use it from JVM SSR pre-hydration assertions and CLJS post-hydration assertions alike: same call shape, same semantics, no live ratom returned.
 Pairs with compute-sub (pure / cache-bypassing JVM unit-test form) — pick subscribe-once when you want what the running frame would see right now (cache-aware), compute-sub when you want to assert sub-body correctness against an explicit app-db snapshot.

 poll-until re-frame.test-support (poll-until pred) / (poll-until pred opts) — bounded-deadline poll for (pred) to be truthy.
 JVM returns the truthy value synchronously (throws ex-info carrying :rf.error/id :rf.error/poll-until-timeout, the canonical discriminator per Spec 009, on timeout); CLJS returns a js/Promise that resolves with the truthy value or rejects on timeout.
 Opts: :timeout-ms (default 2000), :interval-ms (default 5), :label (string/keyword for the timeout message).
 Replaces incidental fixed Thread/sleep N / js/setTimeout whose intent is "wait for an observable state change" — NOT for timer-semantics tests (grace-period elapse, throttle/debounce window, "prove a thing did NOT happen within window N"); those should keep their sleep and annotate that intent locally.